About Joel Eaton

 Professional Path

-My career began in academia, where I earned a PhD in Brain-Computer Music Interfacing.
+My career began in academia; I worked for Universities and UK government bodies advising the sector on digital media across areas such as archiving and learning innovation, before moving to being a course leader on a BA (Hons) course in Creative Music Prodiction.
+During this time, I earned a PhD in Brain-Computer Music Interfacing.
 This work focused on neurotechnology and human-computer interaction, and it shaped how I think about user experience and complex data systems today.

 Since then, I’ve moved from the lab to the software industry.
-I now lead products and teams for global technology leaders like Arm, Unity, and Amazon, specifically focusing on Customer Education and Enablement within the SaaS sector.
-Whether I’m speaking at events like Pulse Europe or advising Higher Education institutions, my goal is the same: bridging the gap between technical complexity and practical application.
+I now lead teams and products for global technology leaders like Arm, Unity, and Amazon, focusing on Customer Education and Enablement within the SaaS sector.
+Whether I’m speaking at events like Pulse Europe or launching new programs and tools, my goals are always based on bridging the gap between technical complexity and practical application.

 portrait photo of Joel